• Request Info

 The Physics Major

-The undergraduate physics major provides a thorough introduction to all core areas of physics.
-Students pursuing the Bachelor of Science (BS) degree must meet requirements from the College of Arts and Sciences and may choose from one of two concentrations: academic or astronomy.
-We also offer minors in physics and astronomy, as well as honors concentrations.
-For those students looking for flexibility in their course options for junior and senior year, we offer a Bachelor of Arts (BA) degree option, as well.
+Degree Requirements: The undergraduate physics major provides a thorough introduction to all core areas of physics.
+Students pursuing the Bachelor of Science (BS) degree must meet requirements from the College of Arts and Sciences and may choose from one of our two concentrations: academic or astronomy.
+We also offer minors in both physics and astronomy, as well as honors concentrations (see below).
+Students looking for flexibility in their course options for junior and senior year might want to pursue a Bachelor of Arts (BA) degree.

 Requirements for the College of Arts and Sciences